ptarroso/gameR/README.md

 There are several option to install *gameR*:

-- To install the current released version found [here](, you need to download the built *tar.gz* package file and install it.
+- To install the current released version found [here](https://github.com/ptarroso/gameR/releases), you need to download the built *tar.gz* package file and install it.

 - Clone the repository with *git* and build the package in your computer.